2vg/mofuw/README.md

 please be careful when using.

+## FAQ
-## Why fast ?
+- Why fast ?
 because using asyncdispatch, and using fast parser.

 about my parser, check [mofuparser](https://github.com/2vg/mofuparser)

-## Why changed using libuv to asyncdispatch ?
+- Why changed using libuv to asyncdispatch ?
-- Why ?

 A. because asyncdispatch is great module than libuv.